 The process by which a relinquishing parent may reclaim parental rights to the infant and the time lines for taking this action.

-Strip Searches Model Policy[required]
+Strip Searches Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.